If you're a smartphone user, you're probably wondering: how much data do you need?

 |15 Per Day||450 Per Month||3 GB|

-Well, whether you are using a social media website, email, or photo editing software, uploading pictures requires data in order to connect to that site's server.
+Well, whether you are using a social media website, email, or even editing photos, uploading pictures requires data in order to connect to that site's server.
 Furthermore, the more pictures you want to upload or the larger the files are, the more data it requires.
+When you add to that the fact that mobile upload speeds and download speeds nearly rival that of your home broadband plan and it's very easy to blast through your monthly allowance of data.

-Pro Tip for Reducing Data: You can always reduce the size (via compression) of the photo before you upload the photo.
+Pro Tip: You can always reduce the size (via compression) of the photo before you upload the photo.

 Online gaming can require extensive data usage.
 Similar to social media, if you use an app to access the game, it can remain active in the background, using your data even when you are not playing it.